Heptapod and Mercurial#

 Important

 It is really easy with other installation methods to get a broken installation without the topic and evolve extensions and you need them to contribute to this project.
+You can check your installation by running hg help topic, which has to print the help for the topic command.

 Important